arianvp/webauthn-oidc/README.md

 The original attestation of your Hardware token is stored in `localStorage` upon registration.
 On authentication, you send both the attestation statement and the assertion statement of the webauthn challenge legs.
-We then verify that the signature in the assertion is signed with the key in the attestation statement and then mint an ID token
+We then verify that the signature in the assertion is signed with the key in the attestation statement and then mint an ID token with the following ID:
 ```
 base64urlencode(sha256(credential_id||public_key||client_id)[20:])
 ```

+## Future features:

+* Enforce and check user verification and set `amr` values in the ID token accordingly
+* Implement direct attestation, to allow us to get info on your token's hardware capailities (biometric , pin, secure element)
+* Set `amr` values according to what kind of challenge was done (biometric vs pin)
+* Allow people to set `acr_values` to require certain assurance level during login (e.g. biometric or FIPS ceritified)